Patrickscholar/SR-FLIPFLOP-USING-CASE/README.md

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.

-Developed by: RegisterNumber:
+ Developed by: V.Patrick Alex Emmanuel

+ RegisterNumber: 24900019

 */
 ```
 **RTL LOGIC FOR FLIPFLOPS**